pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 MCP and MCI are complementary layers in a complete AI architecture.
 MCP provides the foundation for tool access; MCI provides the intelligence for orchestration.

+**MCP operates at multiple layers.** The five-layer architecture below shows MCP as Layer 1, the foundation sub-agents use to access tools and data.
+But MCP can also operate at Layer 4.
+The orchestration layer could expose itself as an MCP server, allowing external systems to call into MCI as a single tool that triggers the full decomposition/routing/synthesis flow.
+And the orchestrator could consume MCP servers directly for context that informs routing decisions: compliance status, user preferences, security labels.
+Information that shapes how tasks get routed, not just how they get executed.

 ---

 ## 4. Five-Layer Architecture